x-dl/esp8266-server-component/README.md

 ### 2021.10.6
 Add the latest demo to the repo.<br>
 Changed the way consumers copy data up to the bit machine,and fix the metaphysics bug.
+### 2021.10.12
+fix the predata send error,before just wait for esp8266 for 10ms.<br>
+but now sever must have received SEND OK to do the next